How to Create In-App Tutorials to Drive Product Adoption14 min read

 Both walk new users around the product, highlighting various features, and act as useful in-app tutorials.
 But there’s a key difference.
 One lets users feel they are in charge of their experience.

-Basically, the interactive nature means that users pay more attention, retain more of what they’ve learned, and start seeing value more quickly.
+Basically, the interactive nature means that users pay more attention, retain more of what they’ve learned, explore and start seeing value more quickly.

 On top of that, letting users choose their path helps in getting them to experience value faster, by skipping irrelevant steps.